 However, the fact is, no degree will guarantee you a particular job.
 That is why getting your degree from the best institution possible will provide you with the confidence and resume you need to stand out from the crowd.
 Here are the 10 top options for getting the most respected criminal justice degree in the field.

 1.University of Pennsylvania

 This is the only Ivy League school in the country which offers an undergraduate program in criminology.
 The University of Pennsylvania also happens to be the most selective criminal justice degree program in the United States.
 Acceptance to this school will certainly put you at the top of the pack after graduation.
 The program is focused more on the creation of effective criminal justice agencies rather than the implementation.
-So, if your dream is to become someone who enforces laws such as a police officer, this is no likely to be a program which appeals to you.
+So, if your dream is to become someone who enforces laws such as a police officer, this is not likely to be a program that appeals to you.

 2. Florida State University

 With nationally top ranked instructors and the country’s top two criminologists as faculty members, Florida State means business.
 The school offers a full range of criminology programs, with hands-on research projects and full internships.
 The faculty are contributors to many scholarly criminology publications.
 Florida State’s standards for entry may be less stringent than the University of Pennsylvania, but acceptance is hardly a breeze.
 A serious effort in high school with exceptional SAT scores are required.

 Established in 1963, the College of Criminal Justice at Sam Houston State University has been considered the leader in criminal justice academies.
 The university employs some of the top people in the field of criminal science, brought in from all across the world.
 They have a bachelor’s degree programs as well as a master’s degrees and a Ph.D. program as well.

 4. Washington State University